Skip to content

 Power Earnings Gap (PEG): The Swing Trader's Approach

 A Power Earnings Gap is a gap-up of 5%+ after a strong earnings beat, backed by institutional volume.
 Most traders chase the open and get burned.
-The smarter play: wait for the first VCP or pullback to MA after the gap — then enter with defined risk and 72% historical win rate in bull markets.
+The smarter play: wait for the first VCP or pullback to MA after the gap — then enter with defined risk after the base forms.

 11 min readRead